funasoul/celldesigner-parser/README.md

 ```

 ## So, what's next?
-Based on this generated parser API, we will add several convenient APIs which will directly obtain CellDesigner-Extensions from SBML objects.
+- Based on this generated parser API, we will add several convenient APIs which will directly obtain CellDesigner-Extensions from SBML objects.
+- Decide what to do with current implementation of [JSBML](https://github.com/sbmlteam/jsbml).